brewmycode/react-parcel-bootstrap-boilerplate/README.md

+# React App

-# React Parcel Bootstrap boilerplate
+React boilerplate application with parcel bundler and bootstrap